TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-05-24-how-exception-to-the-convention-does-more-harm-than-good.md

     But sometimes, we get to a situation when these standards are stressful.
 We don't understand them and just want them to bend over.
 How does our short-term need for pleasure affects **long-term well-being** of the project?

-tweet: "New Post on #php 🐘 blog: How Exceptions for Conventions Do More Harm than Good"
 tweet_image: "https://user-images.githubusercontent.com/924196/120189092-338f5580-c217-11eb-86f4-2022102c3f7a.jpg"
 ---